sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-17-london-england.md

 300+ mph and enormous bombers like the B–17, dubbed the "Super Fortress".

 We then walked to yet another huge hangar filled with airplanes.
-(Actually, I think it was two hangars put together, but that’s beside the point.)
+(Actually, I think it was two hangars put together, but that's beside the point.)
 I really enjoyed seeing all of the WWII fighters and bombers from both the Axis and the Allies.
 They also had some really cool (relatively) modern fighter-bombers on display.
 I can't describe everything to you, there were at least a hundred